Lollipoke/CLD_Workshop_23/README.md

 _given_

-Our label detector service is up and running
+Our label detector service is up and running, and images are uploaded to the Amazon S3 bucket

 _when_

-A picture is uploaded to the Amazon S3 Bucket
+Rekognition is called

 _then_

-The image is processed, and labels are annotated on the image
+The image is processed, and labels are annotated on the image and uploaded to the Amazon S3 bucket.